ironhack-labs/lab-express-spotify/readme.md

 ## Iteration 2 | Express Setup

-Now let's create a `views` folder inside the `starter-code` and let's add the `layout.hbs` file in it.
+Now let's create a `views` folder and let's add the `layout.hbs` file in it.
 At this moment we should have the following structure of folders and files:

 ```
-starter-code
+lab-express-spotify
       ├── app.js
       ├── package.json
       ├── package-lock.json